 Many people have heard of Dan Barber's Blue Hill, but did you know there's a spectacular farm that supplies the restaurant?
 In fact, the team at Stone Barns is an exceedingly talented bunch that's transforming the food industry as we know it.
 Luckily, the farms are open to the public and make for an excellent weekend getaway that's just a stone's throw from the city.
 On a visit, you can walk the fields, explore the greenhouse, and talk with a farmer to get the scoop on what's getting planted and how this innovative place is shaping the future of farming.

 New York is where many up-and-coming comedians cut their teeth, so it makes sense that one of the world's most revered comedy festivals would call the city home.
 Every fall, the funny descends in venues across the city to light up the stage and leave everyone in the audience with a belly laugh.
 This year, there's over 100+ shows, 200+ comedians and 7 days of laughs for you to be a part of.
-The shows start on November 5 and run through November 11, so grab your tickets now, as the top acts like Bill Burr, Yvonne Orji, and Jim Jeffries are sure to sell out.
+The shows start on November 4 and run through November 10, so grab your tickets now, as the top acts like Norm MacDonald, Stephen Colbert and Bill Maher are sure to sell out.

 The OG of urban farms, Brooklyn Grange is a well-oiled machine that's a delight to visit.
 They host weekly guided tours and open houses from May-October, in addition to a robust event series that includes Monday evening yoga and farm dinners.
 For a more hands-on experience, you can join one of their workshops where you can learn how to paint with watercolors, or get the inside scoop on how to model an urban agriculture business of your own.
 While the farm is open year-round, it's summer and fall where they really shine, so dust off your gardening boots and make a day of it.